rksk/clipboard-history/README.md

 ![ui](image.png)

-A lightweight macOS clipboard history manager.
+A super lightweight macOS clipboard history manager.
 Stores up to 50 clipboard entries and lets you browse and paste them via a native macOS dialog.

+No third-party dependencies, no cloud sync, just 2 scripts running locally.

 ## Requirements